 In this article we will introduce you to bacteriophages (also referred to as phages), what rule do they play in our lives and most importantly, what role they may play in our future.

 What is a Bacteriophage?

 Bacteriophage, also known as phage is a virus that attacks and destroys bacteria.
 Bacteriophages do not target bacteria in general.
 Each phage targets a specific type of bacterium, whilst ignoring the rest.

 History of Bacteriophages

 Bacteriophages, although only coming into light quite recently, have actually been around for longer than we have.
-One of the biggest upsides to phage therapy is that it has no side effects to the patients.
+One of the biggest upsides to phage therapy is that it has no side effects on the patients.
 Bacteriophages do not attack any other bacteria except a specific type or group and our bodies are used to them, as we are surrounded by them.
-Research has led us in discovering that bacteriophages originate to the early Precambrian Era (the earliest era of Earth’s history, that span across approximately 4.5 billion years ago).
+Research has led us in discovering that bacteriophages originate in the early Precambrian Era (the earliest era of Earth’s history, that span across approximately 4.5 billion years ago).

-Phages are found everywhere; water, air, soil and practically anywhere and everywhere bacteria can be found.
+Phages are found everywhere; water, air, soil, and practically anywhere and everywhere bacteria can be found.
 Some go so far as to say that it is because of the presence and the unique functions of bacteriophages, that our environment has not been fully occupied by bacteria.
-They believe that bacteriophages are organisms that have allowed to control the levels of bacteria in nature.
+They believe that bacteriophages are organisms that have been allowed to control the levels of bacteria in nature.

 The discovery of Bacteriophages